lovelak-pro/grandrp-debtBot/README.md

-# Debt-Collector Bot
+# Debt-Collector Bot v1.1

-Debt-Collector Bot is a desktop automation tool with a simple webview interface, designed to automate keypress sequences for debt collection tasks in **Grand RP**.
+Debt-Collector Bot is a desktop automation tool with a simple webview interface, designed to automate keypress sequences for debt collector Job in **Grand RP**.
 The bot listens for the `X` key and simulates a series of keypresses (`g`, `3`, `4`, `8`) The UI is built with HTML/CSS and integrated into a Python app using [pywebview](https://pywebview.flowrl.com/).

 ## Features